EZO Logo

 Constant use of hardware assets can lead to unexpected failures and breakdowns.
 Regular maintenance ensures optimal performance and extends the working life of assets.
 This step monitors the performance of hardware assets to maintain peak productivity and mitigate issues that might crop up while in use, such as regular patching and updates, servicing, or aging of assets.

 A hardware asset management system helps manage and schedule regular maintenance.
 IT teams can pre-set dates for maintenance so they can be notified of when service is due.
 They can also keep track of previous issues to stay informed on the asset’s service history.
-The system also highlights which asset services are pending, in progress, or completed.

-7. Retirement and disposal
+7. Retirement and Disposal

 IT managers can enable asset depreciation calculations to track the lowest value of assets in the hardware asset management system.
 When the asset reaches the lowest value, they can mark the asset as expired or disposed of.
 The license can be reused on new assets.
 For example, in the case of BYOD devices, the hardware assets need to be retired from service when the employee who owns the device leaves the company.